MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

   as the query, use "ingest from query" on the target table.
 In this flow, a query is run and its results are immediately ingested into a table.
 For more information, see [ingest from query](../../management/data-ingestion/ingest-from-query.md).

 ## Service-side export (push)
-  The above methods, [Client-side export](#client-side-export) and [Service-side export (pull)](#service-side-export-pull), are limited.
+  The above methods, [Client-side export](#client-side-export), and [Service-side export (pull)](#service-side-export-pull), are limited.
 The query results must stream through a single network connection between the producer doing the query, and the consumer who writes its results.
   For scalable data export, use the "push" export model in which the service running the query also writes its results in an optimized manner.
   This model is exposed through a set of `.export` control commands, that support exporting query results to an [external table](export-data-to-an-external-table.md), a [SQL table](export-data-to-sql.md), or an [external Blob storage](export-data-to-storage.md).